charlesbodman/cordova-plugin-ironsource-ads/README.md

 ## State of Development
-- ALl banner sizes have not been implemented.
+- All banner sizes have not been implemented.
 - Pull requests are very much welcome.

 --------